hello-robot/stretch_tutorials/ros2/deep_perception.md

 Voila!
 You just executed your first deep learning model on Stretch!

 ## Code Breakdown
 Luckily, the stretch_deep_pereption package is extremely modular and is designed to work with a wide array of detectors.
-Although most of the heavy lifting in this tutorial is being done by the neural network, let's attempt to breakdown the [code](https://github.com/hello-robot/stretch_ros2/blob/galactic/stretch_deep_perception/stretch_deep_perception/detect_objects.py) into funtional blocks to understand the detection pipeline.
+Although most of the heavy lifting in this tutorial is being done by the neural network, let's attempt to breakdown the code into funtional blocks to understand the detection pipeline.

-The control flow begins with executing the detect_objects.py node.
-In the main() function, we create an instance of the ObjectDetector class from the object_detect_pytorch.py script where we configure the YOLOv5s model.
-Next, we pass this detector to an instance of the DetectionNode class from the detection_node.py script and call the main function.
+The control flow begins with executing the [detect_objects.py](https://github.com/hello-robot/stretch_ros2/blob/galactic/stretch_deep_perception/stretch_deep_perception/detect_objects.py) script.
+In the main() function, we create an instance of the ObjectDetector class from the [object_detect_pytorch.py](https://github.com/hello-robot/stretch_ros2/blob/galactic/stretch_deep_perception/stretch_deep_perception/object_detect_pytorch.py) script where we configure the YOLOv5s model.
+Next, we pass this detector to an instance of the DetectionNode class from the [detection_node.py](https://github.com/hello-robot/stretch_ros2/blob/galactic/stretch_deep_perception/stretch_deep_perception/detection_node.py) script and call the main function.
 ```python
 def main():
     confidence_threshold = 0.0